Ask a Scientist!

 Get to know the first edition:

 The first "Ask a Scientist" took place in early 2020 between students from the All Souls High School in Ibadan, Nigeria, and scientists from the European Molecular Biology Laboratory (EMBL).
 Each student wrote one or more questions on a postcard addressed to an EMBL scientist; students were very curious about what it is like to be a scientist and what it is like to work in a laboratory.
 The result was a series of many interesting and fun questions!
 At EMBL, 77 scientists took up the challenge of answering the postcards from these students, and letting them know a little about their lives in science.
+97% of the scientists said they would take part in a similar initiative in the future and 46% stated that this experience rekindled their passion for science.

 Check the Challenge we created together with the Juvenile News Channel "Radar XS", from RTP2 (in Portuguese)